abideenml/TransformerImplementationfromScratch/README.md

 ## What are transformers

-Transformers were originally proposed by Vaswani et al. in a seminal paper called [Attention Is All You Need](https://arxiv.org/pdf/1706.03762.pdf).
+In 2017, Vaswani et al. published a paper titled [Attention Is All You Need](https://arxiv.org/pdf/1706.03762.pdf) for the NeurIPS conference.
+They introduced the original transformer architecture for machine translation, performing better and faster than RNN encoder-decoder models, which were mainstream.

-You probably heard of transformers one way or another. **GPT-3 and BERT** to name a few well known ones :unicorn:.
-The main idea is that they showed that you don't have to use recurrent or convolutional layers and that simple architecture coupled with attention is super powerful.
-It gave the benefit of **much better long-range dependency modeling** and the architecture itself is highly **parallelizable** which leads to better compute efficiency!

-Here is how their beautifully simple architecture looks like:
+The transformer architecture is the basis for recent well-known models like BERT and GPT-3.
+Researchers have already applied the transformer architecture in Computer Vision and Reinforcement Learning.
+So, understanding the transformer architecture is crucial if anybody wants to know where machine learning is heading.

+Transformer architecture:

 <p align="center">
 <img src="data/readme_pics/transformer_architecture.PNG" width="350"/>
 </p>

+The main idea is that they showed that you don't have to use recurrent or convolutional layers and that simple architecture coupled with attention is super powerful.
+It gave the benefit of **much better long-range dependency modeling** and the architecture itself is highly **parallelizable** which leads to better compute efficiency!

-### Positional Encodings
+## Positional Encodings

  Positional encodings are a crucial component in the Transformer architecture, specifically in the context of natural language processing tasks like machine translation.
 Since the Transformer model lacks any inherent notion of sequence order, it is unable to differentiate between words solely based on their positions in the input sequence.
 This limitation could be detrimental to its performance in tasks where word order is significant.
 To address this issue, the authors propose using positional encodings.
 Positional encodings are vectors added to the embeddings of each word, providing the model with information about their positions in the input sequence.
 By incorporating these positional encodings, the Transformer can distinguish between words based on both their inherent semantic content and their positions, allowing it to capture the sequential relationships crucial for understanding natural language.